+The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District School Board of Glades County, Florida, ("District").
 The current charter is effective until June 30, 2027 and is subject to annual review, and may be renewed by mutual agreement between the School and the District.
 At the end of the charter term, the District may choose not to renew the charter under grounds specified in the charter.
 In this case, the District is required to notify the school in writing at least 90 days prior to the charter's expiration.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 In the event of termination of the charter, the District shall assume operation of the School.
 The School is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.

-• Criteria for determining if other entities are potential component units which should be reported within the School's basic financial statements are identified and described in the Governmental Accounting Standards Board's (GASB) Codification of Governmental Accounting and Financial Reporting Standards, Sections 2100 and 2600.
+Criteria for determining if other entities are potential component units which should be reported within the School's basic financial statements are identified and described in the Governmental Accounting Standards Board's (GASB) Codification of Governmental Accounting and Financial Reporting Standards, Sections 2100 and 2600.
 The application of these criteria provides for identification of any entities for which the School is financially accountable and other organizations for which the nature and significance of their relationship with the School are such that exclusion would cause the School's basic financial statements to be misleading or incomplete.
 Based on these criteria, no component units are included within the reporting entity of the School.